whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Have fun together.
 Go on camping trips and share stories around the fire, make music in someone's living room, and celebrate milestones in kids' lives, like their first step or first successful hunt.

 Build up each other's dignity.
 Train self-defense and bravery together.
 Help each other remember what's important in life -- taking care of each other and the Earth.
-Being around excellent and beautiful people is a great antidote for the superficiality on TV.
+Being around people with high standards is a great antidote for the superficiality on TV.

 Build spiritual strength together, with each person bringing out the best in everyone else.
 When you help each other and the Earth, living with high standards for yourself and each other, you will become more than a group of friends.
 You will become a healthy community, choosing your own beautiful way of life together despite the laws and pressures of your unhealthy nation.